-- 2 In Filter, select Static, if necessary. - 3 In Condition, select an operator. - 4 Select Prompt Text, then type the text to display. - 5 Choose Edit Parameter, as shown in Figure 5-20. - 6 Edit Parameter appears.
-In Edit Parameter, complete the following steps: - 1 In Prompt Text modify the existing text if necessary. - 2 In Help Text, optionally type a Tooltip to assist the user in selecting the values for which BIRT Studio displays data. - 3 Accept the default selection of Is Required.
+2 In Filter, select Static, if necessary.

+3 In Condition, select an operator.

+- 4 Select Prompt Text, then type the text to display. - 5 If the report contains aggregate data, do one of the following: - To recalculate aggregate data values across the filtered data rows, select Recalculate Totals if necessary. - To calculate aggregate data for the unfiltered data, deselect Recalculate Totals. - 6 Choose Edit Parameter, as shown in Figure 5-21. - 7 Edit Parameter appears.
+In Edit Parameter, complete the following steps: - 1 In Prompt Text modify the existing text, if necessary. - 2 In Help Text, optionally type a tooltip to assist the user in selecting the values for which BIRT Studio displays data. - 3 Accept the default selection of Is Required.
 To make the parameter optional, deselect Is Required. - 4 In Display Type, select an option from the list.
-The example in Figure 5-21 shows the display type set to Text Box. - 5 Select the values to make available to the report user when the report runs.
-Choose Select Values.
-Select a value from the list of values that appears in Find, then press Ctrl and select the each additional value you want to display. - 6 If you selected Text Box as the Display Type, select a value to set as the default.
-If you do not specify a default value, the first value you selected is set as the default value.
-The example in Figure 5-21 displays Boston as the default value.
+The example in Figure 5-22 shows the display type set to Text Box.